 Exalate as an ITSM Integration Solution

-Exalate is an ITSM solution that offers a robust and highly customizable integration platform to connect multiple ITSM tools and synchronize data between them.
+Exalate is an ITSM integration solution that offers a robust and highly customizable integration platform to connect multiple ITSM tools and synchronize data between them.
 Its unique decentralized approach to integration ensures secure, reliable, and scalable connectivity for ITSM systems like Jira, Salesforce, ServiceNow, Zendesk, and more.

 The customization capabilities of Exalate are powered by its powerful scripting engine.
-Using Groovy-based scripts you can implement deep or advanced ITSM integrations.
+Using Groovy-based scripts, you can implement deep or advanced ITSM integrations.

 And now you can even use AI technology in Exalate’s Script mode.
-This AI feature is called AI Assist and it functions as a chat interface within your incoming and outgoing sync rules tabs.
+This AI feature is called AI Assist, and it functions as a chat interface within your incoming and outgoing sync rules tabs.
 Simply enter your sync requirements in the chat, and AI Assist will generate the corresponding scripts for you.

 These scripts are generated by taking into account your input, existing configurations, and Exalate’s scripting API.